JosBroers/Next-project-setup/readme.md

 - To export application as static HTML, use `next build && next export`
 - For checking on unused imports, use `yarn find:unused`
 - For analyzing the chunks and modules, use `yarn analyze`
+- For analyzing dependencies in the project, use `yarn depcheck`

 ## Vercel CLI